Thierry Lancino

 Thierry Lancino (born 27 March 1954) is a French composer.

 Thierry Lancino was born in Civray, Vienne.
-He was appointed Pensionnaire of the Académie de France à Rome (1988–90) at the Villa Médicis.
+He was appointed Pensionnaire of the French Academy in Rome (1988–90) at the Villa Medici.
 During that time he wrote his often-performed music theater work.
 Lancino was on the artistic staff at the IRCAM (Institut de Recherche et Coordination Acoustique/Musique) for seven years.